 This course provides classroom instruction in management practices, salon development, insurance, client records and salesmanship.
 The course consists of 50 classroom hours as prescribed by the Kansas Board of Cosmetology.
-Prerequisites: Meet requirements for Kansas Board of Cosmetology Apprentice License.
+Pre-requisites: Meet requirements for Kansas Board of Cosmetology Apprentice License.

-COSM-0125 Kansas State Law
+COSM-0125 Kansas State Law 2 hours credit

 This course provides classroom instruction in the Kansas Board of Cosmetology General Laws, Rules and Regulations.
 The course consists of 50 classroom hours as prescribed by the Kansas Board of Cosmetology.
-Prerequisites: Meet requirements for Kansas Board of Cosmetology Apprentice License.
+Pre-requisites: Meet requirements for Kansas Board of Cosmetology Apprentice License.